 If the answer is no, you've got a training problem—and it's costing you money.

 Technology without strategy is just expensive noise.
-Many firms implement CRM systems without first defining:
+Many firms implement CRM systems without first defining the fundamentals:

 The 2025 RIA Benchmarking Study from Schwab Advisor Services found that Top Performing Firms typically possess a written strategic plan, an ideal client persona, a client value proposition, and an integrated marketing plan.
 These strategic foundations inform how the CRM should be configured and used.

-When your CRM investment sits underutilized, you're not just wasting the licensing fees.
-You're losing opportunities across your entire business:
+When your CRM investment sits underutilized, you're not just wasting licensing fees—you're losing opportunities across your entire business.

-Businesses using CRM effectively experience an average return of $8.71 for every $1 spent.
+📊 Key Stat: Businesses using CRM effectively experience an average return of $8.71 for every $1 spent.
 CRM software has been shown to boost conversion rates by 300% and sales by 29%.
-When you're not leveraging these capabilities, you're leaving revenue on the table.

-For a wealth management firm, this translates to:
+For a wealth management firm, underutilized CRM translates to these specific revenue losses:

 When your CRM isn't properly utilized, your team wastes time on manual tasks that should be automated:

 This inefficiency doesn't just cost money—it costs morale.
-Your talented advisors and support staff are spending time on administrative drudgery instead of high-value activities.
+Your talented advisors and support staff spend time on administrative drudgery instead of high-value client activities.

 The Problem: Many firms treat CRM implementation as a technical project rather than a business transformation.
-They migrate data, set up basic fields, and call it done—without customizing the system to match their specific workflows and processes.
+They migrate data, set up basic fields, and call it done—without customizing the system to match their specific workflows.

 Vantage Point specializes in CRM implementation for wealth management firms, ensuring your system is configured to support your specific business processes from day one.